openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     frontend_status: Done

-Classes, interfaces, enumerations, aliases, type parameters, and predefined types (see :ref:`Predefined Types`), except builtin array, are named types.
+Classes, interfaces, enumerations, aliases, type parameters, and predefined types (see :ref:`Predefined Types`), except built-in arrays, are named types.
 Other types (i.e., array, function, and union types) are anonymous unless aliased.
 Respective named types are introduced by the following: